-Marriage: Betrayed—The Challenge of Rebuilding Trust
+Marriage: The Challenge of Rebuilding Trust in Marriage

-Betrayal rolls through my office like semi-trucks into a weigh station.
+Betrayal in marriage rolls through my office like semi-trucks into a weigh station.
 On the freeway of life, people experience incredible emotional wreckage when they find out that someone they trusted has lied to them.
 This type of unfaithfulness is sadly too common.

-Here’s are some complicated situations that create broken trust.
+Here’s are some complicated situations that create broken trust in marriage.
 A man finds out for sure that his wife has been cheating on him for over two years despite her denying his suspicions earlier.
 A woman walks in on her man ‘preoccupied’ yet again with trashy images of pornography on his phone after he said he was over his habit.
 A husband finds a receipt that can only be explained one way – his wife’s demoralizing re-lapse into a shopping spree even though their financial crisis was discussed.
 How many times should a wife be disappointed before her spouse would do what he promised?
 Yet, his lack of follow-through on commitments made is so crushing to her.
 She just can’t trust him.

 Like two people partnered in a flying trapeze act, relational connection in a marriage is when one fully trusts that the other will be there to catch them, will hold on tight and will never let them fall.
 There’s an deep understanding and steady grip that reflect this trust.

 But what happens when it feels like you were just ‘dropped’?